marixel/jina-vault/ATP.md

   - STARTI [A] ATP releases energy by breaking its high-energy bonds, leading to the formation of ADP and inorganic phosphate.
 ENDI

 STARTI [Q] What happens when an extra phosphate is added to ADP?
 ENDI
-  - STARTI [A] When an extra phosphate is added to ADP, it may become an inorganic phosphate.
-ENDI
+  - STARTI [A] it may become an inorganic phosphate ENDI